victorcolonfigueroa/holbertonschool-shell/basics/README.md

 Script 9 deletes betty file from diretory /tmp/my_first_directory Script 10 deletes directory /tmp/my_first_directory
-script 11 takes you back to your previous directory
+script 11 takes you back to your previous directory scritp 12 give you a list of all files (even hidden files) and of the parent and of the working diretory